 Finally, bring together your skills and the course goals by completing scholarly research on a topic of your choice and by contributing to the existing conversation on that topic.
 You’ll make decisions about the rhetorical aspects of your final paper or project (such as intended purpose, targeted audience, genre, format, etc.).

-In the Blugold Seminar, I learned about many new perspectives and concepts through rhetorical knowledge, inquiry and research, writing craft and digital literacy.
-After completing the Blugold Seminar, I'm more confident and comfortable with the many conversations that I'll be exposed to in the future.
+In the Blugold Seminar, I learned about many new perspectives and concepts through rhetorical knowledge, inquiry and research, writing craft, and digital literacy.
+I'm now more confident and comfortable with the many conversations that I'll be exposed to in the future.